Guide to Advanced Surgery for The Spine

-Surgical Procedures Performed at Marina Del Rey Hospital for Degenerative Disc Disease
+Surgical Procedures Performed at Cedars-Sinai Marina del Rey Hospital for Degenerative Disc Disease

 There are two major types of surgery used to treat degenerative disc disease.
 They are:

 - Decompression Surgery: Removal of the disc or fragment that is causing pain

 Posterior Approach: This decompression procedure is performed from the back of the spine.
 Posterior approach surgeries include:

 - Facetectomy: This procedure involves the removal of the facet joints that exert pressure on the spinal nerve.

 - Foraminotomy: This surgery is performed when a disc fragment or bone spur presses against a nerve at the foramen of the vertebra.
 The procedure involves enlarging the foramen so that the nerve is no longer compressed.